 This is an option in which you and your lender mutually devise a strategy that is suitable for your financial situation and enables you to start making payments.
 You will strive towards continuing to make payments as well as making up for the late fees over time.

-In this option, the mortgage company agrees to temporarily halt your mortgage payments for a while.
+In this option, the mortgage company agrees to halt your mortgage payments for a while temporarily.
 The delayed payments will be added to the end of your loan.

-At times there are some lenders that may force you to evacuate your house, while others will impact your credit score, and at times, few will do both.
-But if you are in survival mode, the best thing you can do is try to reduce collateral damage and use these options to help you get back on track.
+At times there are some lenders that may force you to evacuate your house.
+This will impact your credit score, and at times, few will do both.
+If you are in survival mode, you can try to reduce collateral damage and help you get back on track.

-Irrespective of how bad your financial outlook may be, finding solutions proactively can help you avoid foreclosure or bankruptcy and help you get back on track in the future.
+Irrespective of how bad your financial outlook may be, there are various solutions.
+Finding solutions proactively can help you avoid foreclosure or bankruptcy.